Language selection

 Define

-The Lunar Gateway will orbit the Moon and serve as a stepping stone for future lunar exploration.
-Unlike the International Space Station (ISS) whose size is close to a football field, the Lunar Gateway will be much smaller, or about the size of two small school buses.
+Gateway will orbit the Moon and serve as a stepping stone for future lunar exploration.
+Unlike the International Space Station (ISS) whose size is close to a football field, Gateway will be much smaller, or about the size of two small school buses.
 Astronauts will have very limited space while stationed at the HALO, which will only be the size of a small school bus.
-They will need to perform experiments, command the Gateway, eat, rest, exercise, etc. while aboard.
+They will need to perform experiments, command Gateway, eat, rest, exercise, etc. while aboard.
 Their living quarters need to be designed while keeping efficiency and flow in mind.
 To save on space within the HALO, many aspects will need to be designed with multi-purpose functionality.

 Your challenge is to research, design, and build a multi-purpose component, device, or tool to be used by astronauts while they are stationed at the HALO.
 This device will be used by the astronauts to perform different tasks while aboard the craft.

-Learn about Canada's role in the Lunar Gateway!
+Learn about Canada's role in Gateway!

 Suggested materials